 The main question is whether revenues in non-haven countries increase.
 Government revenues come from taxing profits.
 We assume that non-haven governments maximize tax revenues, which reflects the desire to increase tax payments from multinationals.
-In section 4.1 we go beyond the case of revenue maximization and consider a non-tax revenue motive.12 In section 3 we consider subsidies as an alternative instrument, while holding tax rates constant.
+In section 4.1 we go beyond the case of revenue maximization and consider a non-tax revenue motive.12 In section 3 we consider lump sum subsidies (or taxes) as an alternative instrument, while holding (distortionary) tax rates constant.